Home Grown Teas

 Label your jars of herbs with name and date.
 Store in a cool, dark place to maintain color and taste.
 Most dried herbs will keep for up to a year, although you should discard them as soon as they have lost flavor.

-Making herbal tea is a simple process, requiring little more than boiling water, dried or fresh herbs, and honey, sugar, and lemon depending on taste.
+Making herbal tea is simple, requiring little more than boiling water, dried or fresh herbs, and honey, sugar, and lemon, depending on taste.
 Use one tablespoon of fresh herbs or one teaspoon of dried for each cup of water.
-Place leaves in a tea ball or in your tea pot, pour in boiling water, cover the pot, and allow it to steep.
+Place leaves in a tea ball or in your teapot, pour in boiling water, cover the pot, and allow it to steep.
 Strain and serve.
 You can get creative combining herbs (it may take a few tries to get the right combination you like) such as goldenrod leaves and flowers, lemongrass, calendula petals, rose hips, and hawthorn berries.

 Brewing teas safely from homegrown herbs is both rewarding and can save money, and trying various combinations is fun.